theonesean/github-to-pinboard/README.md

 - `--dry-run`: Simulate the sync without creating or updating any bookmarks.
 - `--only-latest <N>`: Only process the latest N starred repositories.
-- `--verbose`: If set, the script will print detailed information about what it is doing.
+- `--verbose`: If set, the script will print detailed information about what it is doing (API calls, parameters, responses, etc).

 Example:
 ```bash